crossbario/autobahn-python/examples/twisted/websocket/wrapping/README.md

 # Stream-based Endpoints over WebSocket

 **Autobahn**|Python provides facilities to wrap existing stream-based Twisted factories and protocols with WebSocket.
 That means, you can run any stream-based protocol *over* WebSocket without any modification to the existing protocol and factory.

 Why would you want to do that?
-For example, to create a VNC, SSH, IRC, IMAP or other client for some existing protocol that runs on browsers, and connects to an *unmodified* server.
+For example, to create a VNC, SSH, IRC, IMAP, MQTT or other client for some existing protocol that runs on browsers, and connects to an *unmodified* server.

 > This example is about running any stream-based Twisted endpoint over WebSocket.
 > **Autobahn**|Python also supports running WebSocket over any stream-based Twisted endpoint.
 Please see [here](https://github.com/tavendo/AutobahnPython/tree/master/examples/twisted/websocket/echo_endpoints).
 >

 ## WebSocket Transport Scheme

 **Autobahn**|Python follows the transport scheme established by [websockify](https://github.com/kanaka/websockify): a WebSocket subprotocol is negotiated, either `binary` or `base64`.
+Alternative binary compatible subprotocols may also be specified, such as the MQTT `mqttv3.1` protocol, by using the `subprotocol` endpoint descriptor.

 With the `binary` WebSocket subprotocol, any data is simply sent as payload of WebSocket binary messages.
 With the `base64` WebSocket subprotocol, any data is first Base64 encoded before being sent as the payload of WebSocket text messages.

 Since **Autobahn**|Python implements WebSocket compression, traffic is automatically compressed ("permessage-deflate").
 This can be turned off if you want.

 > Currently the only browser with support for WebSocket compression is Chrome 32+.
 >

 ## Wrapping Factories and Protocols